A Light in the Dark

 White, cream and silver are classic colours – a good place to start if you have not yet turned your home into a twinkling oasis.
 But don’t be afraid of bolder colours either, be it the deep reds and greens of the festive season or shades to complement your décor.

-Going candle crazy is great – just don’t get caught short.
+Going candle crazy is great, just don’t get caught short.
 Stock up on candles well ahead of the big day itself: pillar, taper, church, votive, tea-lights and all.
 The number you require clearly depends how many rooms you have to illuminate and holders to fill.
 Search out bulk bags of tea-lights with eight-hour burn times for convenience.
-If you envisage using several bags of tea-lights over the holiday season, along with maybe 10 pillar candles and a few boxes of tapers candles, that amounts to a heavy load worthy of delivery or click-and-collect.
+If you envisage using several bags of tea-lights over the holiday season, along with maybe 10 pillar candles and a few boxes of tapers candles, that amounts to a heavy load worthy of delivery.

 If you plan on becoming a Christmas candle connoisseur, you will want to have the lighting up process covered with a selection of small and long matches and a refillable butane candle lighter.
-At the high end of the range, amara.com offers the Boabab Collection candle lighter.
-Ronson has chic aluminium models for less than a quarter of that price, while the basic store-bought version will cost you less than a fiver.
-Always refill from a butane bottle in a well-ventilated area.
-Mrs. C has been known to use her brûlée burner to light her candles.
+Always refill a butane lighter in a well-ventilated area.
+Mrs C has been known to use her brûlée burner to light her candles.
 It doesn’t need refilling too often and allows her, as with candle lighters, to easily reach tea-lights and candles inside their holders.
 But don’t ignore the common match.
 Make sure you have some to hand, just in case the lighter fails or your butane fuel refill bottle runs dry.